 Sack Lunches

 If field trips are to extend over the lunch hour, cafeteria personnel will prepare sack lunches for students.
 Please notify cafeteria personnel two weeks in advance.
-Lunches will not be
+Lunches will not be consumed on the bus.

 Athletic and/or Activity Trips